 In the center of the Patients Page with a patient selected, you'll see the Communication History table, which displays all reminders and confirmations sent to the patient.
 This is a great place to verify that reminders have gone out to this patient appropriately, and the status of said messages.

 The Communication Center is where offices can go to send custom-created messages to specific patients based on filtered criteria.
+If you're trying to track communications that have been sent out, you can look at either the individual Patient Page or the History Page.

 This tab is split into three sections: